FoamLeave/Hello-World-Microservices/README.md

 npm -v # should print `10.8.2`
 ```

-After running all the above command, you should be able to see similar output on the npm -v  and node -v command like the below image shows:
+After running all the above commands, you should be able to see similar output on the npm -v  and node -v commands like the below image shows:

 ![](readMeImg/npmNodeVer.png)

 #### Install docker

-By the official docs on https://docs.docker.com/engine/install/ubuntu/ ,
+According to the official docs on https://docs.docker.com/engine/install/ubuntu/,

-You will need to run the below command on the Ubuntu Terminal and then enter your password and hit Enter key if prompted:
+You will need to run the below command on the Ubuntu Terminal then enter your password and hit the Enter key if prompted:

 ```bash
 # this uninstall all conflicting packages
 for pkg in docker.io docker-doc docker-compose docker-compose-v2 podman-docker containerd runc; do sudo apt-get remove $pkg; done
 ```

-After removeing all the conflicting packages, you can follow these steps list on official docs:
+After removing all the conflicting packages, you can follow the steps listed on the official docs:

 1. Set up Docker's apt repository.